Prompt composer

 --- Site Context ---Page: Homepage (ID 42)Elements: [section, heading, paragraph, button, ...]...--- End Context ---

-Restyle the hero section on Homepage to use a dark backgroundVariable pills
+Restyle the hero section on Homepage to use a dark backgroundAbilities discovery

 - Curly brace variables like

-{description}or{site_url}— shown with the accent color - @mention references — colored by type (blue for pages, purple for sections, green for elements, amber for classes, pink for colors, cyan for variables, orange for components, lime for media)
+{description}or{site_url}, shown with the accent color - @mention references, colored by type (blue for pages, purple for sections, green for elements, amber for classes, pink for colors, cyan for variables, orange for components, lime for media, gold for query/commerce objects).
+Hover over a mention pill to see a preview — color swatches for

 Click any pill to open a popover that shows its resolved value (if available) and lets you edit it inline.
 This is especially useful in the LaunchDialog’s system prompt editor, where pills like {site_url} resolve to your actual site URL.